carpentries-incubator/python-interactive-data-visualizations/episodes/03-data-wrangling.md

 ## Saving the final dataframe

 Now that all of our columns contain the appropriate information, in a tidy/long format, it's time to save our dataframe back to a CSV file.
-But first, we're going to re-order our columns (and remove the now extra `variable` column) and sort the rows.
+But first, let's clean up our datset: we're going to re-order our columns (and remove the now extra `variable` column) and sort the rows.

 ~~~
 df_final = df_melted[['country', 'continent', 'year', 'metric', 'value']]